vladdyz/leafline/README.md

 They share no code, and that is deliberate.

-Flutter owns the UI, state, and persistence — one implementation, every platform.
+Flutter owns the UI, state, and persistence — one implementation for every platform.
 Kotlin owns only what Flutter cannot reach.
 The line between them is narrow on purpose: two `MethodChannel`s, each with a documented contract.

-**The rule that keeps it narrow:** Kotlin returns *facts*, never *decisions*.
+**The rule that keeps it narrow:** Kotlin returns *facts* and never *decisions*.
 The OCR plugin returns recognised text and its geometry; deciding which number on a receipt is the total happens in Dart, in `TotalExtractor`, where it can be unit tested against fixture strings with no device involved.
 The widget